aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ## Create Amazon S3 Bucket

-In this section you will be creating an Amazon S3 bucket to store the combined (by joining Viewer request triggered Lambda@Edge logs, Origin request triggered Lambda@Edge logs, Amazon CloudFront access logs and Application Load Balancer(ALB) logs) and optimized logs written by the AWS Glue ETL job that you will be create and execute as part of this workshop.
+In this section you will be creating an Amazon S3 bucket to store the combined (by joining Viewer request triggered Lambda@Edge logs, Origin request triggered Lambda@Edge logs, Amazon CloudFront access logs and Application Load Balancer(ALB) logs) and optimized logs written by the AWS Glue ETL job that you create and execute as part of this workshop.

 - Open the AWS Management console for Amazon S3 from [here](https://s3.console.aws.amazon.com/s3/home?region=eu-west-1)
 - On the S3 Dashboard, Click on **Create Bucket.**